atsepkov/RapydScript/README.md

 Advanced Usage Topics
 ---------------------
 This section contains various topics which might be of interest to the programmer writing large projects using RapydScript, but might not be relevant to a programmer who is just getting started with RapydScript.
 The topics in this section focus on coding conventions to keep your code clean, optimizations, and additional libraries that come with RapydScript, as well as suggestions for writing your own libraries.

+### Browser Compatibility
+By default, RapydScript compiles your logic such that it will work on modern browsers running HTML5, as well as older browser like IE6-8.
+To do so, the compiler sometimes has to generate rather messy and inefficient output.
+As of September, 2013, less than 8% of the world has been found to be using IE8.
+If you know that your users will not be using older browsers, you can compile your logic with `--screw-ie8` option to generate cleaner, faster code.

 ### Code Conventions
 It's not hard to see that RapydScript is a cleaner language than JavaScript.
 However, like with all dynamically-typed languages (including Python), it's still easy to shoot yourself in the foot if you don't follow some sort of code conventions.
 Needless to say, they're called `conventions` for a reason, feel free to ignore them if you already have a set of conventions you follow or if you disagree with some.